datapane/fe-hiring-challenge/README.md

         - This form should validate the input in some way
     1. A table that displays the list of all entries added to the server via the 1st component
         - This table is stored on the BE and should be reproduced upon navigating back to the page
+        - The contents of this table are not linked to the CSV file in the previous page

 ## Technologies